 It’s essential for singers because they need to be able to hear themselves when they sing.
 Sometimes wedge monitors may be used.

 These are speaker cabinets in triangle shapes placed around the stage and face up toward the singer.
-However, they are only helpful if the performer is directly in front of them.
+However, they are only helpful if the performer is directly behind them.

-In-ear monitors are a popular choice because they allow you to hear what is happening around you.
+In-ear monitors are popular because they allow you to hear what is happening around you.
 Every performer can listen to a mixture of what is happening.

 For example, in the case of a band, the singer will need to hear their voice the loudest, while the drummer and bassist will need to listen to what is happening the best.
 Musicians know how difficult it can be to do your best when you don’t hear yourself.